KittyGiraudel/site/_posts/2014-02-13-parent-selector.md

 </section>
 <section id="readibility">
 ## Starting with the obvious [#](#readability)
 One thing that no one can misses is how obvious the `:has()` proposal is.
-It speaks for iself.
+It speaks for itself.
 One thing I always liked in CSS is the ability to understand the selectors just by reading them out loud.
 When you see something like this:
 <blockquote class="pull-quote--right">CSS selectors can be understood by reading them out loud.</blockquote>

 <pre class="language-css"><code>A:has(B)</code></pre>